AndrewKorchemniy/EWU-CSCD488-490-Senior-Project/Doc/Frontend/environment.md

 ## Windows Subsystem for Linux - Ubuntu

 The frontend development environment utilizes Ubuntu running on Windows Subsystem for Linux (WSL).
-The following instructions are for setting up the development environment on Windows 10.
+The following instructions are for setting up the development environment on Windows.

 ## Install Guide: